Navajo Nation is behind only New York and New Jersey in rates of COVID-19 infection. What happened?

 So when the Navajo Times reported that the reservation’s outbreak likely began at the March 9 rally of a local chapter of an evangelical church, Solomon says, “everybody’s mindset immediately went right back to” the church’s role in colonizing the Navajo.
 Rumors began to swirl that white Christians had brought the virus, perhaps even intentionally, creating confusion about how the virus spreads and suspicion of information from the outside.
 “It brought back the mistrust, and a lot of bad memories.
 My parents, like other Diné people, became wary of the whole situation,” says Solomon, who prefers the term Diné as the Navajos’ traditional name for themselves.
 Even COVID-19 prevention measures felt like a form of colonialism.

 And as the virus became a growing concern across the country, awareness developed slowly on the reservation.
 Early news of the outbreak largely came through English-speaking media, which many Navajo either don’t read or don’t trust.
 Many elders on the reservation only speak the Navajo language, and even those who understand English prefer to receive information from particular local sources.
 “If they watch the news, it’s not really registering,” says Solomon.
-“But when they turn into KTEN,” a popular Navajo radio station, “they hear the medicine woman or the Navajo Nation president talking about it, and then it sinks in.
+“But when they turn into KTNN,” a popular Navajo radio station, “they hear the medicine woman or the Navajo Nation president talking about it, and then it sinks in.
 When they’re talking about it in Navajo, in our language, it has more of an impact.
 I see that with my own parents.”

 Indian Health Service workers, school nurses, and community center officials could have done more to inform Navajo people about the importance of social distancing before their officials were forced to implement widespread closures and intense weekend-long curfews, says Solomon.
-She only began to hear KTEN feature local leaders on hand-washing, social distancing, and other mitigation measures around the start of April, long after such advisories became widespread elsewhere.
+She only began to hear KTNN feature local leaders on hand-washing, social distancing, and other mitigation measures around the start of April, long after such advisories became widespread elsewhere.
 The Navajo Department of Health first imposed stay-at-home orders on March 20.
 Some Navajo bragged about “rebelling” against these orders, since historically, white government officials “always tried to come in here and force things on us,” says Solomon.

 (Rep. Haaland, who is sponsoring a bill that would improve tribes’ access to CDC funding and programs, is also pushing for local media outlets to receive emergency funding as part of the next coronavirus relief package, as small newspapers face what one journalism expert called an “extinction-level crisis.”
 Haaland’s office says that “equal access to accurate information and culturally relevant news will save lives.”)